SWASTIKpy/Forge-AI/README.md

 - Runtime error detection and AI-assisted debugging
 - Managing application state and version history
 - Working with a sandboxed execution environment using Sandpack

-This project significantly improved my understanding of how modern AI-powered developer tools are designed and built.

 ---

 ## ⚠️ Current Limitations